buscandoaverroes/vaccine-efficacies/app/vaccines-app/md/about.md

 -   There is a clear demarcation in user experience between exploring the clinical data and exploring hypothetical data.
 I do not want the user to confuse aspects of one for the other.

+# Contact

+Here's my GitHub <https://github.com/buscandoaverroes>.
+You can also reach me at my icloud.com email address with the same name as my GitHub username.
+(Read more about Averroes here: <https://en.wikipedia.org/wiki/Averroes>)

 # Sources

 Baden, Lindsey R et al. "Efficacy and Safety of the mRNA-1273 SARS-CoV-2 Vaccine."
 The New England journal of medicine vol. 384,5 (2021): 403-416. <doi:10.1056/NEJMoa2035389>